Whether it’s phrased:

 The fear is the same.

 The reality is that an idea by itself is worthless — it’s the execution of that idea that matters.

-Most of my game ideas are out publicly on my site.
-Game designers discuss their ideas openly with each other in the Facebook groups.
+Many of my game ideas are out publicly on my site – seriously, go check out the In Development page.
+Game designers discuss their ideas openly with each other in any number of Facebook groups.
 You have to show your game at playtesting nights openly to get feedback to improve it.

 Your idea stands on the shoulders of other games and ideas that have come before you.
 You’ve learned from them, and hope to add your own contributions to that corpus of awesome.
 Your vision, your experience, and your goals guide that idea to its completion.
 Two people can have similar ideas, but because of their vision and experience, will go two very different ways with their ideas.